-Mary Washington College Students are eligible to apply for scholarships through the Hai Hung Foundations, founded by Professor Yuan-Jen Chiang, department of mathematics.
+University of Mary Washington Students are eligible to apply for scholarships through the Hai Hung Foundation, founded by Professor Yuan-Jen Chiang, department of mathematics.

 HAI HUNG FOUNDATION

-The main purpose of Hai Hung Foundation is to provide scholarships for college or university students in financial need in the U. S. A. and China (including Taiwan).
-The scholarships are to help outstanding students with their tuition and/or living expenses while pursuing college education.
+The goals and objectives of the Hai Hung Foundation are 1) to provide scholarships for college or university students in financial need in the U. S. A. and China (including Taiwan), and 2) To publish The Voice of Han, a bilingual (English and Chinese) educational journal in Chinese Studies and International Relations.
+The Hai Hung Foundation scholarships are to help outstanding students with their tuition and/or living expenses while pursuing college education.
 Students will be able to concentrate on their studies and accomplish their academic goals and objectives.
 The governing body of Hai Hung Foundation contains the BOD (formed by three directors) and a Committee (formed by four Ph.
 D.s).